tobek/laminae/19-lec.md

     No other lamina channels the gales of REF[Creation] to greater effect,^[Perhaps one could make an argument that, in it's own much smaller and focused way, the Bloom's REF[Islet Conservatory](CEC#the-islet-conservatory) could contend for this superlative.] wielding them as hammers on the blasted anvils of the Macula and their own bodies.
 Narcissism runs thick and is equally well harnessed---and warranted: Oriels are unforgiving with their judgments, and so all know their standing.
 They are often cruel, but not for the sake of cruelty, only sparing no patience before their callings.
 For those REF[petitioners] that arrive not blessed with beauty, they may shape themselves accordingly or, along complex stratifications of Oriel society, find their place serving others or bearing the honor of being transmuted into materials for those more worthy of their substance.

     Far beyond the ornate clusters of Oriel abodes REF[laminal](laminals) titans are occasionally found wandering slowly in the blackness.
-Oriels avoid them and could report little to this visitor except to note one distant feature: <gpt>a mighty mountain split evenly down its center.
+Oriels avoid them and could report little to this visitor except to note a distant feature known as the Cleave: <gpt>a mighty mountain split evenly down its center.
 On one side of this mountain reportedly stands a gorgeous and luminescent woman eternally chiseling the stone into perfect statues of the most beautiful figures.
 The other half is populated by those statuesque giants who end their meanderings here lusting after her, and in doing so their bodies and minds slowly deform and harden.</gpt>

 ---